sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>btrfsmaintenance</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Scripts for btrfs maintenance tasks
+Short desc    : Scripts for btrfs maintenance tasks
 URL          : https://github.com/kdave/btrfsmaintenance
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Scripts for btrfs maintenance tasks like periodic scrub, balance, trim or
+Descript     : Scripts for btrfs maintenance tasks like periodic scrub, balance, trim or
              : defrag on selected mountpoints or directories.
              :
              : This is a set of scripts supplementing the btrfs filesystem and aims to